The goal is not to outrun the future. The goal is to stay capable inside it.

 The Path Forward

 The future will continue to move faster than any one person.
-That does not mean the future belongs only to the quickest or the loudest.
-It belongs to those who build stable capacity, protect their clarity, and practice adaptability on purpose.
+Even so, that does not mean the future belongs only to the quickest or the loudest.

 Staying capable is a structural choice.
 It is the decision to treat your skills, systems, and attention as assets to be managed, not as accidents that keep happening to you.
-The pace of change will rise and fall.
-The work is to build a life that can stand inside it.

 Further Groundwork